rocky-linux/documentation/docs/books/lxd_server/05-lxd_images.md

 lxc stop rockylinux-test-8
 ```

-Move the container to a different name:
+Use the `move` command to change the container's name:

 ```
 lxc move rockylinux-test-8 rockylinux-8